Towards Onboard Continuous Change Detection for Floods: Conclusion

 \section{Conclusion}

 This work addresses the challenge of continuous onboard change detection for natural disaster monitoring by introducing the History Injection mechanism for Transformers (HiT).
-Our proposed HiT-Prithvi model integrates compact History Embeddings directly into the Prithvi-EO-2.0-tiny encoder, enabling efficient multi-temporal flood detection under the strict constraints of small satellite platforms.
+Our proposed HiT-PrithVi model integrates compact History Embeddings directly into the PrithVi-EO-2.0-tiny encoder, enabling efficient multi-temporal flood detection under the strict constraints of small satellite platforms.
 The HiT mechanism reduces storage requirements by 99.61\% compared to storing raw imagery, allowing continental-scale monitoring with only a few gigabytes of memory.
-Despite this dramatic compression, the model achieves an F1-score of 0.479 on the STTORM-CD test set—comparable to bi-temporal baselines—while producing almost no false positives on unchanged scenes.
-Real-time inference at 43 FPS on Jetson Orin Nano demonstrates the model's practical viability for onboard deployment.
-Our experiments reveal that the model is robust to variations in fusion stage, embedding dimensionality, and spatial resolution, with optimal performance achieved using 64 tokens of dimension 24 and fusion stage 5.
-Preliminary results suggest that the History Embedding successfully retains temporal information, maintaining performance even when intermediate observations are degraded.
+Despite this dramatic compression, the model achieves an F1-score of 0.479 on the STTORM-CD-Floods test set—comparable to bi-temporal baselines—while producing almost no false positives on scenes without change.
+Real-time inference at 43 FPS on Jetson Orin Nano 8GB demonstrates the model's practical viability for onboard deployment.
+Our experiments reveal that the model is robust to variations in fusion stage, embedding dimensionality, and spatial resolution, with optimal performance achieved using 64 tokens of dimension 24 and injection depth 5.
+Analysis on the STTORM-CD-Floods Brazil scene suggests that the History Embedding successfully retains temporal information, maintaining performance even when intermediate observations are degraded.

 Future work should focus on developing specialized datasets for continuous change detection to enable a more thorough evaluation of temporal persistence and multi-event tracking capabilities.
 Nevertheless, this work establishes a practical framework for autonomous satellite-based disaster monitoring and demonstrates that foundation models can be adapted for resource-constrained edge computing scenarios.
 We hope that the HiT mechanism will inspire further research in efficient onboard Earth observation systems and extend to other disaster types and foundation model architectures.